shnehapaudyal/Portfolio/README.md

-# Personal Protfolio
+# Personal Portfolio

-This project is for personal protfolio for myself
+This project is a personal porttfolio for myself